hamdi-islam/blitz-form-builder/README.md

 }
 ```

 ## Contributing

 We welcome contributions!
-If you have suggestions or encounter issues, please open an [issue](https://github.com/your-repo/mui-form-builder/issues) or submit a pull request.
+If you have suggestions or encounter issues, please open an [issue](https://github.com/your-repo/blitz-form-builder/issues) or submit a pull request.

 ## License

-`mui-form-builder` is licensed under the MIT License.
+`blitz-form-builder` is licensed under the MIT License.

 ---

 Happy form building! 🚀